 Health clubs are pretty stringent about the certifications that they accept.
 They often look for something that’s been around for a long time or which they know is a quality certification.
 Why would they take a risk employing somebody who may or may not know what they are talking about?

 For the novice, who wants to know more – but who will never work as a trainer, this gym-based “certs” may be an option.
 But, for those want to work as a personal trainer, this is not the answer.

-If you are thinking about a certification offered at a health club, here are some questions to ask yourself.
+If you are thinking about a certification offered at a gym, here are some questions to ask yourself.

 - Who are the people teaching you?
-Are they personal trainers?
+Are they also personal trainers?
 Who are they certified by?
-How good at teaching are they?
-You can be a great personal trainer but a horrible teacher

 - How much does it cost to get “re-certified”?
 Who do you pay and who do you get your continuing education credits from?
 Is it the health club or will they accept credits from other organizations?